tanoManzo/notes/DNABERT-2.md

 ## Background

+### Information Leaked issue
 DNA sequences consist of 4 unique nucleotide bases: A, T, C, and G. A majority of genome language models [Ji et al., 2021; Lopez et al., 2023] utilize the k-mer tokenization technique, in which each contiguous k-length genome segment is considered as a token.
 During tokenization, a sliding window with window size k and stride t is employed to convert the original genome sequence into a series of k-mers.

 ![[Pasted image 20240116101815.png]]

 To prevent the entire leakage of a masked token, at least k − 1 tokens on its left and right sides in total must be masked, which explains why Ji et al. [2021] opt to mask a continuous span of k tokens.
 Furthermore, to guarantee no leakage of a masked token, at least k tokens on both sides must be masked.

+### Overlapped Issue
 If the search space is undesirably reduced due to information leakage, the model only needs to differentiate between a limited number of options.
 This results in poor sample efficiency, as the model may not be sufficiently challenged to learn the underlying patterns in the data.
+Also, the tokenized sequence for an input of length L consists of L − k + 1 tokens, each with a length of k.
+This results in a tokenized sequence with considerable redundancy and a length nearly equivalent to the original sequence, leading to low computation efficiency considering the quadratic computation complexity of Transformer-based [Vaswani et al., 2017] models.
+This becomes particularly problematic when attempting to scale up the model.
+Therefore, Lopez et al. [2023] proposed the non-overlapping k-mer tokenization.

+### Non-overlapped Issue
+Despite the two sequences originating from the same genomic segment, their tokenized representations bear little resemblance.
+This inconsistent behavior introduces unnecessary hurdles for the model during training, as it poses unnecessary difficulty for the model to align distinct representations of identical or near-identical inputs.